Modeling Time-Variable Elemental Abundances in Coronal Loop Simulations: Loop Simulations

 It is clear that the heating rates, and thus the strength of chromospheric evaporation, play a large role in the evolution of the abundance factor and therefore the radiative losses.
 Since radiative losses are stronger with coronal abundances than with photospheric ones, this causes the time-variable case to cool faster than the photospheric case but slower than the coronal case in general.
 In the weakest heating case, the coronal density increases by around 50\%, causing the abundance factor to fall to 3 over the course of 10 minutes, compared to the strongest heating case where the abundance factor falls to photospheric levels almost immediately.
 Notably, since radiation is relatively weak prior to the end of chromospheric evaporation, the temperatures and densities of the impulsive phase are relatively unaffected by the abundance values.
 The cases only start to diverge in the cooling period, after radiation becomes the dominant cooling mechanism.
 We note that short heating pulses in \texttt{ebtel++} (like those used here) overestimate the density relative to higher dimensional models by around 20\% because of the lack of spatial extent \citep{barnes2016}, which may exacerbate the divergences.

 In Figure \ref{fig:L80}, we show a similar comparison with 80 Mm loops.
 Since the cooling time depends on loop length ($\propto L^{5/6}$, \citealt{cargill1995}), we expect that the differences should be exaggerated here.
 While the overall trends are similar to the previous case, there are a few differences worth noting.
-The first is that the coronal density does not grow as large with the same heating rates, and as a consequence the abundance factor remains somewhat higher.
-The second is that the duration of evaporation is somewhat longer, as the flows must travel a longer distance to fill the loop, so the rate of change of the abundance factor is generally slower.
+The first difference is that the coronal density does not grow as large with the same heating rates, and as a consequence the abundance factor remains somewhat higher.
+This is partially a consequence of the assumed form of heating, which in \texttt{ebtel++} is equivalent to a thermal conduction front.
+Different heating mechanisms, such as non-thermal electron beams, would deposit energy directly in the chromosphere, which affects the flows and thus the resultant coronal densities \citep{fisher1984,allred2005,reep2015}.
+The second difference is that the duration of evaporation is somewhat longer, as the flows must travel a longer distance to fill the loop, so the rate of change of the abundance factor is generally slower.

 We finally show two examples of nanoflare trains \citep{reep2013,cargill2014,barnes2016b}, where a series of nanoflare heating events occur in close succession before ceasing and allowing the loop to cool.
 Figure \ref{fig:train} shows two cases for loops of 40 and 80 Mm, with 5 heating events of 0.01 erg s$^{-1}$ cm$^{-3}$, spaced 300 s apart.
 The loops oscillate around temperatures of around 2.5 and 3.5 MK, respectively, during the heating period, before rapidly cooling.
 In both cases, the evaporation is prolonged for more than 30 minutes, causing the abundance factor $f$ to fall successively with each heating event (and thus evaporation event), reaching a minimum of around $f=2$.
 As with single heating events, the effect of time-variable abundance on temperature and density becomes most noticeable during the cooling phase.
 Of course, more realistic nanoflare trains would have stochastic waiting times, durations, and heating rates, but the abundances would similarly tend towards photospheric as each event causes evaporation.
 Additionally, over long periods of time, it is likely that the Alfv\'en waves would fractionate the low FIP elements, causing a gradual return towards coronal abundances, which we have not considered here.